GoogleCloudPlatform/cloud-foundation-fabric/modules/project/README.md

 # tftest modules=1 resources=4 inventory=iam-authoritative.yaml
 ```

-The `group_iam` variable uses group email addresses as keys and is a convenient way to assign roles to humans following Google's best practices.
+The `iam_principals` variable uses group email addresses as keys and is a convenient way to assign roles to humans following Google's best practices.
 The end result is readable code that also serves as documentation.

 ```hcl
 module "project" {